Government housing assistance programs in the U.S. are

 association representing people that may need government subsidy, please

-don't pay for information about these programs.
-It's freely available;
+do not pay for information about these programs.
+It is freely available;

 nothing is hidden.

 Another key point is the U.S. government almost never gives cash